-About shipping policies for Shopping Actions
+About shipping policies for Shopping Actions (US only)

 Using Shopping Actions, you can ship directly from your warehouse or central shipping hub.
 Shopping Actions shipping policies are intended to ensure timely updates and positive customer experiences.
 This article outlines the policies to be followed when shipping products to your customers.
 Learn more about Shopping Actions